davelee001/SMART-Oil-Field/blockchain/move/subscriptions/README.md

 ## Notes
 - This package avoids coin transfers; it only manages plan metadata and user subscription state.
 - For payments, integrate an escrow or coin transfer flow in a separate module and call it from `subscribe`.
+- Events are included for off-chain indexing; production apps should index these for analytics and user notifications.